jayanthi1830/PowerBI-DashBoard--Airlines-Flight-Delay/README.md

-# ✈️ Power BI Project: Airlines Flight Delay Analysis
+# ✈️ Power BI DashBoard: Airlines Flight Delay Analysis

 This project uses **Power BI** to analyze flight delay data from major airlines.
 It aims to identify the causes, patterns, and frequency of delays, helping stakeholders understand operational inefficiencies and improve on-time performance.